 Peter Sims is the founder & CEO of Parliament, inc., and a best-selling author.
 His latest book is Little Bets: How Breakthrough Ideas Emerge from Small Discoveries, selected as a one of the six best advice books for entrepreneurs by the Wall Street Journal and as one of the best business books of the year by The Washington Post and Inc. Magazine.
 He was the coauthor with Bill George of True North: Discover Your Authentic Leadership, which was a Wall Street Journal and BusinessWeek best-seller.
-Sims is also the co-founder of FUSE corps, a social venture that places entrepreneurial leaders on year-long grassroots projects with mayors to tackle some of America’s most pressing problems, and is Chair of the Advisory Board.
+Sims is also founder of the BLK SHP (black sheep), a loose guild of creative misfits.

 Early on, I worked in venture capital with Summit Partners, including as a founder of the firm’s European Office in London.
 Although doing deals was ultimately not my calling, I loved working with entrepreneurs, and wanted to be one.
 Unexpectedly, though, I accidentally became an author after business school, when Bill George asked me to co-author the book True North: Discover Your Authentic Leadership.
 My curiosity then led me to Stanford’s Institute of Design (the d.school), and design thinking formed the basis for the next book Little Bets: How Breakthrough Ideas Emerge from Small Discoveries.